Our Team

 Dawn is a proud Montana native who currently lives in Jacksonville.
 Since 2015, Dawn has been a Master Women’s thrower and has participated in competitions such as the Masters World Championships and the Arnold.
 She is a communications coordinator for her local government, focusing on web design, content creation, and digital ADA compliance.
 In addition to this, she works with event organizers to plan and promote Highland Games throughout Florida.

-• Becky Wissink
+• Becky Wissink, Treasurer

 I started throwing heavy objects in 1992, and haven’t stopped.
 PR’s were a long time ago, but getting out there every time is a PR in my book.
 We compete with each other instead of against each other.
 The highland games community is family, (be it dysfunctional at times).